kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 ### Training

 Now let's train.
 We'll use ADAM to optimize and mean square error loss.
-We're not going too crazy here, ya know.
-I'll probably write this elsewhere in this post, but I don't think we're going to get great results.
-This is because fundamentally I don't believe that there's much signal in the training examples and that this is a hard problem.
+We're not going too crazy here, ya know?
+As mentioned in the introduction, I don't expect great results since I don't know how much signal there is relative to the noise.

 ```python
 from torch.optim import Adam